← Back to all work

 Concept Definition

-Scoped the project through targeted questions: who the users are, how they log in, what resource types to support, where data lives, and which features matter most.
-This shaped the product before any pixels were touched.
+Scoped the project through targeted questions: who the users are, how they log in, what resource types to support, where data lives, and which features matter most — before any pixels were touched.

 2